The 16 BestThings Elon Musk Believes

-Elon Musk is a fascinating individual who attracts almost fanatical devotion, due to his genuinely groundbreaking work in electric cars and space travel.
-The founder of SpaceX, and co-founder of PayPal and Tesla Motors is blessed with both an entrepreneurial spirit and the urge to change the world, but what drives his ideology?
+Elon Musk is a fascinating individual who attracts fanatical devotion due to his genuinely groundbreaking work in electric cars and space travel.
+The founder of SpaceX and co-founder of PayPal and Tesla Motors is blessed with both an entrepreneurial spirit and the urge to change the world, but what drives his ideology?
 Here are 16 things that the enigmatic Elon Musk believes.

-1. Making money is no longer his primary goal.
+Making money is no longer Elon Musk’s primary goal.
 Forbes says he’s worth $12.1bn, but his interests lie in transformative business and fundamentally changing humanity’s future.
 “Going from PayPal, I thought: ‘Well, what are some of the other problems that are likely to most affect the future of humanity?’
 Not from the perspective, ‘what’s the best way to make money?’”

-2.But he’s extremely aware that failure is a serious possibility.
-“If something’s important enough, you should try.
-Even if the probable outcome is failure,” is one of his most enduring quotations.
+Elon Musk is extremely aware that failure is a serious possibility.
+“If something’s important enough, you should try, even if the probable outcome is a failure,” is one of his most enduring quotations.
 To that end, he even sees failure as inevitable: “If things are not failing, you are not innovating enough.”

-3. Musk believes that hard work is essential to combat the high chance of failure.
-On several occasions, he’s claimed to have worked a 80 to 100-hour weeks.
-“If other people are putting in 40-hour work weeks, and you’re putting in 100-hour work weeks, even if you’re doing the same thing… you’ll achieve in four months what it takes them a year to achieve,” he explains in the video below.
+Elon Musk believes that hard work is essential to combat the high chance of failure.
+On several occasions, he’s claimed to have worked 80 to 100-hour weeks.
+“If other people are putting in 40-hour workweeks, and you’re putting in 100-hour workweeks, even if you’re doing the same thing… you’ll achieve in four months what it takes them a year to achieve,” he explains in the video below.

-(Scientifically, that’s a little dubious, but hey, he’s made a lot more money than me.)
+(Scientifically, that’s a little dubious, but hey, he’s made a lot of more money than many.)

-4. Musk puts down much of his ambition to The Hitchhiker’s Guide to the Galaxy.
+Elon Musk references much of his ambition to The Hitchhiker’s Guide to the Galaxy.
 Speaking to Businessweek, he explained the novel’s famous “ultimate question” confusion: “It taught me that the tough thing is figuring out what questions to ask, but that once you do that, the rest is really easy.”

 “I came to the conclusion that we should aspire to increase the scope and scale of human consciousness in order to better understand what questions to ask.
 Really, the only thing that makes sense is to strive for greater collective enlightenment.”

-5. Musk isn’t religious, and doesn’t believe there’s much place for spirituality in science.
-Asked by Rainn Wilson (yes, Dwight from the US version of The Office) whether the two can co-exist, he answered “probably not.”
+Elon Musk isn’t religious and doesn’t believe there are many places for spirituality in science.
+Asked by Rainn Wilson (yes, Dwight from the US version of The Office), whether the two can co-exist, he answered “probably not.”
 (6:19 in the video below).